hilts-vaughan/OpenORPG/README.md

 Getting Started & Helping Out
 =============================

 We're still in the early stages.
 If something is missing, fork us and submit a pull request.
-If it get benefit to everyone and does not break existing functionality, we'll be glad to include it!
+If your request is beneficial to everyone and does not break existing functionality, we'll be glad to include it!
 This is a communtiy project.

 If you would like to request a feature, please open a GitHub issue.
 Every issue will recieve consideration and feedback.